Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Convergence Rate for Algorithm

-\textbf{Recovery of linear-speedup under uniform weighting.} Our framework demonstrates consistency with established results in the uniform-weight setting.
+Meanwhile, this result should not be interpreted as a universal minimax statement over all decentralized algorithms, nor as a formal lower bound ruling out every doubly-stochastic variant.
+Formal lower bounds and algorithmic optimality guarantees in decentralized optimization typically depend on the algorithmic class, communication model, topology, and whether extra communication rounds or acceleration are allowed.
+Such modifications may change the comparison, but they belong to broader algorithmic classes beyond the scope of this paper and are left for future work. \end{remark} \textbf{Recovery of linear-speedup under uniform weighting.} Our framework demonstrates consistency with established results in the uniform-weight setting.
 When the optimization problem~\eqref{eq:optim_weight_avg} reduces to the uniform-weight scenario (i.e., $\lambda \equiv \mathbf{1}$), both Strategy~I and Strategy~II become equivalent, corresponding to classical decentralized SGD with doubly-stochastic mixing and Euclidean-space analysis.
-In this degenerate case, $c_\lambda$ simplifies to $\tfrac{1}{n}$, yielding the asymptotic convergence rate established in the following corollary. \begin{corollary} Under uniform weighting ($\lambda \equiv \mathbf{1}$), Algorithm~\ref{alg:weight_dpsgd} achieves the following asymptotic convergence rate:
+The asymptotic convergence rate is stated in the following corollary. \begin{corollary} Under uniform weighting ($\lambda \equiv \mathbf{1}$), Algorithm~\ref{alg:weight_dpsgd} achieves the following asymptotic convergence rate:

 \end{corollary} This result precisely matches the asymptotic linear speedup convergence established in prior work~\cite{lian2017can}, confirming the consistency of our generalized framework with classical analysis in the uniform-weight setting.